Why Most Jiu-Jitsu Instructors Teach BJJ The Wrong Way

 Final Thoughts

-Jiu-JItsu instructors do not have an easy task.
-Those that simply waltz into an academy and decide what they will teach then and there, are probably going to start losing students when they start reaching purple/brown belt.
-The same is true for those that blindly follow decade-old curriculums just because they are a part of an affiliation.
+Jiu-Jitsu instructors do not have an easy task.
+Those who simply waltz into an academy and decide what they will teach then and there, are probably going to start losing students when they start reaching purple/brown belt.
+The same is true for those who blindly follow decade-old curriculums just because they are a part of an affiliation.
 BJJ teaching methodology is in for a revamp, and all Jiu-Jitsu instructors should jump on board and improve the way we teach the new generations of grapplers.
 Let’s make them better, faster!

 FREE Gordon Ryan Instructional